 In order to address this issue, the Vietnamese government has purchased and stockpiled domestically grown coffee.
 Also, in August 2001, Vietnam signed the International Coffee Agreement at the United Nations headquarters in New York City.

 Even the Vietnamese government seems willing to concede that the nation’s coffee export, generally speaking, is of a lower grade than that of other countries.
-The aforementioned Vietnam Embassy press release admits that “for many years now, Viet Nam has paid more attention to increasing the quantity of farm products when it needed to pay more attention to their quality and world market demand.”
+The aforementioned Vietnam Embassy press release admits that “for many years now, Viet Nam has paid more attention to increasing the number of farm products when it needed to pay more attention to their quality and world market demand.”
 Another Embassy article explains that the “wanton expansion of coffee plantations in Central Highlands Tay Nguyen with little regard for soil ecology resulted in coffee plant diseases and a low-quality bean that drove export prices down.”
 In a speech given to the International Coffee Association, Doan Trieu Nhan, Chairman of the Vietnam Coffee-Cocoa Association, described a state plan to diversify the country’s robusta-saturated coffee growth and output, growing more arabica in the northern region of the country.

 It is thus agreed upon domestically and internationally that Vietnam needs to attract the attention of premium coffee lovers.
 One of Vietnam’s domestic offerings, “weasel coffee,” has the potential to appeal to the palates of high-end drinkers the world over.
 Kay Johnson describes the colorful history of this drink in the Straits Times.
 Weasel coffee was originally made from coffee beans that had been eaten and excreted by weasels, enhancing the taste of the beans.
 A chain of coffee shops in Vietnam specializes in weasel coffee, although these days the beans never see a weasel’s insides, rather going through a synthetic process intended to simulate the effects of a journey through the weasel’s digestive tract.
 Apparently, it is as good as the real thing.
 While the owner of this chain has contemplated an international expansion of his business, citing possible franchises in Japan and New York City, the chain remains exclusively in Vietnam.